 If you fail to disclose information regarding relevant, unspent criminal convictions that you are subject to or become subject to during your studies, you will have breached these Conditions.
-We may take action under the Code of Practice for Student Discipline (Sections 2.4.4c and 2.4.5a) which could affect your continued study with us (see Section D3: The Open University's right to cancel your registration or enrolment).
+We may take action under the Code of Practice for Student Discipline (Sections 2.4.4c and 2.4.5a) which could affect your continued study with us (see Section D3: Our right to cancel your registration or enrolment).